A Fully Virtualized Cloud-Native Calling Platform

 Furthermore, and on the same note as cost savings, the calling plan offered by Microsoft is not only expensive, but also inflexible.
 Organizations making frequent outbound calls – especially to international numbers – will find issues facing strict carrier and location guidelines.

-Direct Route for Microsoft Teams Solution
+Cloud Voice for Microsoft Teams Solution

 - Cloud SBC model does not require any on-premise equipment